 Sheik Training Tips

 - Primary KO moves: forward smash and down smash.
-These moves are pitifully weak, but they’re about all Sheik has got as far as KOs go.
-Forward smash is generally Sheik’s most optimal kill move, but down smash is a decent option in certain situations as well.
+These moves are pitifully weak, but they’re Sheik’s only options.
+Forward smash is most consistent, but down smash works in certain situations as well.

-- Moves to avoid: Burst Grenade and Bouncing Fish.
-Neither of these moves bring Sheik’s amiibo much value.
+- Moves to avoid: side special and down special.
+Neither of these moves bring Sheik much benefit.
 She tries to use Burst Grenade to approach, but this never does her any good.
 She also can’t learn to use Bouncing Fish as an off-stage gimp.

 - Utilize Needle Storm.
 Always keep Needle Storm fully charged, even if you don’t intend to use it.
 When you’re far away from your amiibo, fire the needles to close the gap.
-You can also kind of gimp your Sheik with needles if her positioning is correct.
+You can also kind of gimp your amiibo with needles if its positioning is correct.

 Your Amiibo’s Match Experience